 Here’s why.
 In the case of basic geolocation, you have your location and a map with all the information.
 However, your movement options are limited due to lack of knowledge of the territory.
 It's not a deal-breaker, but there is a chance of getting into trouble which is a headache abroad.
 How can AR make getting to your destination simpler?

-Well, it can literally show you where to go.
+Well, it can show you where to go.
 AR geolocation shows you exactly where you are and where to go.
-AR map can be a powerful addition to the travel experience since it will be basically a video game head-up display.
+AR map can be a powerful addition to the travel experience since it will be a video game head-up display.
 But it is just one of the options.
-At the moment, several travel companies are trying out emergency routing apps which can be activated in any emergency situations.
+At the moment, several travel companies are trying out emergency routing apps which can be activated in any emergencies.

 Such applications have a set of routes to such locations as hotels, hospitals, and foreign embassies.
 Augmented Reality Routing is most commonly in the Travel & Tourism Industry.